+Temporary Defensive Positions

-Temporary Defensive Positions.
-From time to time, the Fund may take temporary defensive positions that are inconsistent with its principal investment strategies in attempting to respond to poor market liquidity, adverse markets, economic, political, or other conditions.
-In such instances, the Fund may hold up to 100% of its assets in cash; short-term U.S. government securities and government agency securities; investment grade money market instruments; money market mutual funds; investment grade fixed-income securities; repurchase agreements; commercial paper; cash equivalents; and ETFs that principally invest in the foregoing instruments.
+From time to time, each Fund may take temporary defensive positions that are inconsistent with its principal investment strategies in attempting to respond to poor market liquidity, adverse markets, economic, political, or other conditions.
+In such instances, a Fund may hold up to 100% of its assets in cash; short-term U.S. government securities and government agency securities; investment grade money market instruments; money market mutual funds; investment grade fixed-income securities; repurchase agreements; commercial paper; cash equivalents; and ETFs that principally invest in the foregoing instruments.
 However, the Sub-Adviser will not seek to actively time market movements.
-As a result of engaging in these temporary measures, the Fund may not achieve its investment objective.
+As a result of engaging in these temporary measures, the Funds may not achieve their investment objective.

-Principal Investment Risks
+Investment Risks

-The following section provides additional information regarding certain of the principal risks of investing in the Fund.
-An investment in the Fund is not a deposit with a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-An investment in the Fund involves a risk of a total loss.
-There is no guarantee that the Fund will meet its investment objective.
+The following section provides additional information regarding certain of the risks of investing in a Fund.
+An investment in a Fund is not a deposit with a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+An investment in a Fund involves a risk of a total loss.
+There is no guarantee that a Fund will meet its investment objective.